-I get this question a lot.
 My testing group is a closed group.
-When I add testers, I do only by contacting crocheters where I've seen their work on social media and I like what they have done.
-It usually means they take good pictures, have meticulous stitching, and aren't busy.
-Many of my testers were contacted specifically by me.
 Some were recommended to me from my testers.
 If I need testers in the future, I will seek them out.

 Do you have e-book versions of your printed books?

 Yes, as of August 25th, 2017.
 They are available here on Ravelry or you can purchase them directly from me.
 As usual, they are handled separately from the physical books and individual patterns.
 Buying one version does not guarrantee you a copy of a different version.

 All e-books and individual patterns are kept up-to-date with all corrections.
 Physical books are not.

 If I purchased the book version of a pattern will I still be able to view the tutorials or extra digital material related to that pattern?

 If you own the book copy of a pattern, you can still participate in the Crochet-Alongs we do.
 During the period before the CALs begin, I offer the e-pattern at 50% off.
 This is a time when you can take advantage of the discounted price in order to obtain the extra material.

 All the pattern-specific stitch videos that I make are available for free to anyone in the Facebook group.